 For full details on how to create your own features roadmap, refer to our document on the Features roadmap.

-The Reports > Roadmaps > Calendar report is the perfect way to present the delivery of work across Aha! in a familiar calendar style format.
+The Roadmaps > Calendar report is the perfect way to present the delivery of work across Aha! for Product in a familiar calendar style format.
 This report allows the visualization of Releases, Features and To-Dos organized by the date value of your choice.

 For full details on how to create your own calendar report, refer to our document on the Calendar report.

-The Reports > Roadmaps > Custom roadmap is a powerful way to visualize dates in Aha! as it allows users to completely customize what is displayed on a roadmap timeline view.
+The Roadmaps > Custom roadmap is a powerful way to visualize dates in Aha! for Product as it allows users to completely customize what is displayed on a roadmap timeline view.
 The Custom roadmap makes it simple to visualize data that has a date associated to it as well as other related information such as custom fields or related strategy.

 The roadmap also has customization options located on the top right that allow custom colorization and layout configuration.